abdessalamboulayat/ai-assistant-documentation/README.md

 #### Key Steps

-- Load documentation files *(Markdown, HTML, TXT)*
+- Load your documents *(Markdown, HTML, TXT)*
 - Split into ~500-token chunks *(with overlap)*
-- Generate embeddings
+- Generate embeddings (convert each chunk into vectors)
 - Store in Redis with metadata

 ### 2. Chat Flow